Is Your Financial Mindset About Prosperity—Or Lack?

 The prosperity mindset uses words like “successful” and “prosperous.”
 The lack mindset vocabulary frequently includes words such as “poor,” “free,” “hard times,” and “don’t have.”

 Whether you agree or disagree with Lamb’s mindset-comparison model, how you think and feel about money does impact how you handle (or mishandle) your money.
-Your mindset, and your willingness to change it, is a key factor in your ability to make better decisions in order to set and achieve your financial goals.
+Your financial mindset, and your willingness to change it, is a key factor in your ability to make better decisions in order to set and achieve your financial goals.

 Black Enterprise Executive Editor-At-Large Alfred Edmond Jr. is an award-winning business and financial journalist, media executive, entrepreneurship expert, personal growth/relationships coach, and co-founder of Grown Zone, a multimedia initiative focused on personal growth and healthy decision-making.
 This blog is dedicated to his thoughts about money, entrepreneurship, leadership and mentorship.
 Follow him on Twitter at @AlfredEdmondJr.